SuperOfficeDocs/superoffice-docs/docs/api/custom-fields/entity/update-udef.md

 ---
-# Mandatory fields.
-title: update_udef_entity       # (Required) Very important for SEO.
+title: Update user-defined field
+uid: update_udef_entity
-description: How to update a Udef field # (Required) Important for SEO.
+description: How to update a user-defined field
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords: udefhelper
-so.topic: howto               # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---